KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-overlaysheets.md

 ## Countdown-adding sheet

-{{< readfile file="/content/docs/kirigami/introduction-overlaysheets/main.qml" highlight="qml" >}}

-The new component we have added is `Kirigami.OverlaySheet`.
+The new component we add is `Kirigami.OverlaySheet`.
 Overlay sheets hover above the contents of the window and can be used for a variety of purposes, such as providing extra information relevant to the current content.
 They are sort of like fancy pop-up windows, except they can't be moved.

 ```qml
 Kirigami.OverlaySheet {